fossMeDaddy/dbdaddy/README.md

 2. get good at SQL, bruh
 3. amazing tools like `sqlc` for type-safe SQL queries

-I hope now that you understand, `DBDaddy` is not just a tool, it's an opinion.
+`DBDaddy` is not just a tool, it's an opinion.

 ## Features
 supported databases: